 Tooth decay is one of the most common diseases in infants and young children.
 Learn what First 5 Sacramento is doing to improve dental hygiene in children.

-Improving nutrition and physical activity for young children can help provide a healthy start in life, encourage healthy habits, and help decrease a variety of problems and conditions.
-There are a few ways that First 5 Sacramento is working to improve nutrition and physical activity, including: promoting breastfeeding in infants, nutrition education activities, and the building of tot lots.
+Improving nutrition and physical activity for young children can help encourage healthy habits and decrease the risk for a variety of problems and conditions.
 Visit this section to learn more about what First 5 Sacramento is doing to increase awareness and help kids with a healthy start.

 Parents and caregivers need access to good information in order to make informed choices about both the availability and the quality of the childcare that they select for their children.
 Learn what First 5 Sacramento is doing about child care affordability and quality.